Raquel busca su sitio

-Raquel busca su sitio (Raquel looks for her place) was a Spanish television series produced by Tesauro S.A. for Televisión Española.
+Raquel busca su sitio (Raquel looks for her place) is a Spanish television series produced by Tesauro S.A. for Televisión Española.
 It consisted of 25 episodes, each of one hour.
 It was broadcast by La 1 between 2000 and 2001.
 TVE decided to extend the original planned run of 13 episodes to 25 due to favorable reviews from the press and from social workers, whose work serves as the theme of the show.
 It has been rebroadcast by Cosmopolitan TV, Canal Extremadura Televisión and Cubavisión.

 Plot

 The show centers on a social services center.
 Raquel (Leonor Watling), a young Spanish divorcee and a theorist of social work, used to be employed as a social worker in Brussels.
 However, after requesting a transfer, she has returned to Spain.
 Thanks to connections, she is employed at the social services center, which is run by a thirtysomething woman, also named Raquel (Cayetana Guillén Cuervo), but who prefers to be called Quela.

 The series helped create awareness for social workers' duties and challenges, and also created a public and popular perception of social workers in Spain.